Lianyungang: Lian Island Resort

-One of the most popular tourist attractions in Lianyungang and the only AAAA-Class beachfront in Jiangsu Province, Lian Island (连岛 (lián dǎo)) is a beautiful island connected to Lianyun District by a 6.7 km sea dyke, the longest in China.
+A popular tourist attraction is in Lianyungang.
+It is an AAAA-Class beachfront in Jiangsu Province, Lian Island (连岛 (lián dǎo)) is an island connected to Lianyun District by a 6.7 km sea dyke, the longest in China.
 Lindao has a forest coverage rate reaches 80%.
 According to national standards, the water temperature suitable for swimming is 108 days in a year.
 Liandao has a monsoon marine climate transitioning from warm temperate zone to subtropical zone.
 It is close to the Haizhou Bay fishery.
 It has a wide variety of plants, abundant seafood, and unique resource advantages of sea erosion geology.
 There are two main beach and swimming areas, several places to eat, as well as hotels.
 Lian Island is home to an annual music extravaganza featuring some of China's most famous pop stars.

 Huaguo Mountain

 Lianyungang City, where Huaguoshan Scenic Area is located, is located in the middle of China's thousands of miles of maritime territory, in the northeast of Jiangsu Province, bordering the Yellow Sea to the east, the Central Plains to the west, Qilu to the north, Jianghuai to the south, and facing Japan and the Korean Peninsula across the sea.
 The scenic area covers an area of 75.39 square kilometers and has 136 peaks.
 Among them, the Yunu Peak of Huaguo Mountain is the highest peak in Jiangsu Province, with an altitude of 624.4 meters and majestic cliffs.

 Lianyungang is famous for its "Huaguo Shan, Shuilian Dong" (花果山水簾洞) attraction.
 Shuiliandong literally means the Water Curtain Hole since, according to legend, the hole was hidden behind a waterfall therefore resembling a "curtain of water".
 The hole is famous because according to legend it is the home of Sun Wukong, commonly known as the Monkey King from the epic novel Journey to the West.
 He and his monkey subjects lived in this hole underneath the mountain.
 After learning Tao, the Monkey King traveled back to the hole so that he and his subjects could eat and play for eternity.
 Eventually, the Jade Emperor sent heavenly armies to battle him at this spot because of his misdeeds.
 While the Monkey King story is a work of fiction Xuanzang, the monk he accompanies on the journey of the novel, was based on a historical person.